ylw-PotatoTornado/dev-takehome-spr25/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the already implemented landing page.

 You can start editing the code now!
-The project uses the [Next.js App Router](https://nextjs.org/docs/app) with a [`src` folder](https://nextjs.org/docs/app/building-your-application/configuring/src-directory).

 ## First Task 🐥